 The ABS Census happens once every five years in August.
 The 2017 ACT Household Travel Survey was over a few months in Spring 2017.
 The National Cycling Participation Survey is an Australian standardised survey that has been repeated every two years since 2011, but it does not cover seasonal variations in cycling.

 Mount Stromlo Forest Park

 The mountain biking draft report for Mount Stromlo Forest Park includes market research on seasonal variations for visitors.
 The number of visitors at Stromlo varies little between Summer, Spring, and Autumn, but is lower in Winter.
 Stromlo Forest Park Market research on visitors to Stromlo Forest Park indicates:

 > Summer is the most popular season for riding, however there is only marginal difference in visitation between Summer, Spring and Autumn.
 Winter generates fewer visitors, reducing visitation by one thirdThe Draft Canberra Mountain Bike Report (December 2019), ACT Government

 The bike counter on Sullivan’s Creek

+The bike counter on Sullivan’s Creek is on the CBR Cycle Route C6 ANU to Dickson.
 The seasonal variation is not all that great.
-The biggest drop is around Christmas and early January.
-This is not surprising as government departments close over the Christmas / New Year period and many public servants do not return until late January.
-Many people leave Canberra in this period to visit friends and family interstate.
-Finally, the university is in the middle of the long summer break.
+The biggest drop is around Christmas and early January, which is perhaps not all that surprising as government departments close over the Christmas period and many public servants return until late January to work.
+Finally, during this period the university has a long summer break.

 The bike counter on Sullivan’s Creek is route the CBR cycle route 6 (C6) ANU to Dickson.